airtap/the-last-browser-launcher/README.md

 - *String* `options.profile` - path to a directory to use for the browser profile, overriding the default
 - *Function* `callback(err, instance)` - function fired when started a browser `instance` or an error occurred

-### `launch.browsers`

-This property contains an array of all known and available browsers.

 ### `instance`

 Browser instance object.